Anniebhalla16/TheMartianExplorer/3.Access/user-interface/ReadMe.txt

 # TODO

-1. mission types, find that mission type int he string, dont match for equality because some mission types are Orbiter and lander its not exactly distinct
+1. mission types, find that mission type in the string, dont match for equality because some mission types are Orbiter and lander its not exactly distinct
 2. historical and upcoming events filter is not working
 3. rmeove launch date/ landing date?